jmcerrejon/misapuntesde/src/2013/07/12mb-minimal-image-for-raspberry-pi-using-the-yocto-project.md

 ---
 id: 203
 title: 12MB Minimal Image for Raspberry Pi using the Yocto Project
+description: 12MB Minimal Image for Raspberry Pi using the Yocto Project
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2013-07-05 14:45:00